coredns/coredns.io/content/plugins/nsid.md

 weight = 21
 tags = [ "plugin", "nsid" ]
 categories = [ "plugin" ]
-date = "2018-02-22T08:55:16.406096"
+date = "2018-03-13T14:42:31.865007"
 +++

 ## Description

-This plugin implements RFC 5001 and adds an EDNS0 OPT resource record to replies that uniquely identify the server.
+This plugin implements [RFC 5001](https://tools.ietf.org/html/rfc5001) and adds an EDNS0 OPT resource record to replies that uniquely identify the server.
 This is useful in anycast setups to see which server was responsible for generating the reply and for debugging.

+This plugin can only be used once per Server Block.

 ## Syntax